 Andrea Cohen is a social entrepreneur dedicated to transforming the way care is delivered to seniors at home.
-As HouseWorks co-founder and CEO, her vision crystalized over 20 years ago when she took care of both her parents and made an unwavering commitment to reimagine what it means to age.
-HouseWorks’ fundamental innovation has been an entrepreneurial approach to service delivery that returns a sense of control to adult children and their parents.
-In Boston over the last two decades, Andrea and her team built one of the largest single site private home care companies in the country.
+As HouseWorks Founder and CEO, her vision crystalized over 20 years ago when she took care of both her parents and made an unwavering commitment to redefine what it means to age.
+As its core purpose, HouseWorks takes an entrepreneurial approach to service delivery that returns a sense of control to adult children and their parents.
+This is how Andrea and her team built one of the largest, independent private home care companies in the country.

-A tireless advocate, Andrea was selected as an at-large delegate to the 2005 White House Conference on Aging where she helped influence national policies that impact all seniors and family caregivers and organized the PBS sponsored Boston Family Caregiver Town Hall Meeting.
-With innovation at the center of all of her accomplishments, Andrea conceptualized Schwartz Center Rounds ® for the home care industry and was a strategic partner to Beacon Hill Village and the StrideRITE corporation’s intergenerational on-site day care center.
+Andrea’s tireless advocacy and commitment to social change stems back to 2005, when, as an at-large delegate to the White House Conference on Aging, she influenced national policies that impact all seniors and family caregivers and organized the PBS sponsored Boston Family Caregiver Town Hall Meeting.
+Always thinking out-of-the box, Andrea is widely recognized for having conceptualized Schwartz Center Rounds ® for the home care industry, having played a strategic role in the launch of the Village Movement, and as an innovation partner to the StrideRITE corporation’s intergenerational on-site day care center.

 Andrea received her MSW from Boston College and completed her BA at Ithaca College in upstate New York.